 - The transfer would violate Colorado law;

-- The transferee has been arrested for or charged with a crime that would prohibit him or her from purchasing, receiving or possessing a firearm under state or federal law, and there has been no final disposition of the case or the final disposition has not been noted in the databases searched by CBI during a firearm transferee’s background check; or
+- The transferee has been arrested for or charged with a crime that would prohibit them from purchasing, receiving or possessing a firearm under state or federal law, and there has been no final disposition of the case or the final disposition has not been noted in the databases searched by CBI during a firearm transferee’s background check; or

-Firearm transfers by unlicensed sellers (non-firearms dealers) are subject to background checks in Colorado.
-See the Universal Background Checks in Colorado section.
+Firearm transfers by unlicensed sellers (non-firearms dealers) are generally subject to background checks in Colorado.

 - Colo.
 Rev. Stat. § 13-14.5-111.